Methods of payment Abuse

 curl -I https://localhost

-In order for the certificate to be considered trusted, it is necessary to add the root certificate of the certification authority with which it was signed to the trusted list in the OS.
-If the certificate is self-signed, you can add it to the trusted list.
+For a certificate to be considered trusted, the OS must add the root certificate of the CA that signed the certificate to the trusted list.
+If the certificate is self-signed, you can add the certificate itself to the trusted list.

-You already have a ca.crt. certificate, but how to make the OS regard it as reliable?
+You already have a ca.crt. certificate, but how can you make the OS treat it as valid?
 To do this, copy it to the /usr/local/share/ca-certificates folder:

 cp ./ca.crt /usr/local/share/ca-certificates/losstca.crt